luizbgomide/sovereign/arcane-traditions.md

 Necromancers are spellcasting Mages who deal with the energies of life and death.

-Necromancers gain Magic as a bonus skill, acquiring it at level-0, or level-1 if was already level-0.
+Necromancers gain Magic as a bonus skill, acquiring it at level 0, or level 1 if was already level 0.

 Necromancers can prepare and cast High Magic spells in addition to the spells specific to Necromatic Magic.
 Necromancers can’t cast spells or use arts while armored or holding a shield.